Ben16/pack-issue-fixture/README.md

 # pack-issue-fixture
-A simple fixture for use with pack Git issue.
+A simple fixture to contrast with an issue in the httpd-cnb